GioeleBuriani/past_projects/2018-06_Cryptography_literature_review/README.md

 As a final thesis for my high school graduation, I did literature research about the history and importance of cryptography.
 I analyzed the most significant steps in its development from the Roman Empire to the methods used nowadays, with a brief excursus on its importance in English literature (Edgar Allan Poe).

 ## Project Description
 This research provides a comprehensive exploration of cryptography, covering its historical significance and modern applications.
 It uncovers ancient secrets and their intriguing connection to Edgar Allan Poe.
-The study offers valuable insights into the fundamental elements of cryptography, including algorithms, keys, and cipher classification.
+The study offers valuable insights into the fundamental elements of cryptography, including algorithms, keys, and cypher classification.
 It traces the evolution of cryptography, highlighting its ability to overcome challenges and become an essential component of the digital age.

 The research specifically investigates the link between Edgar Allan Poe and cryptography, with a focus on his renowned work, "The Gold-Bug."
 Additionally, it explores modern cryptographic techniques such as public-key cryptography and the influential RSA algorithm, demonstrating their practical applications in secure communication.